What Is an ISO Audit? Types, Stages, and How to Prepare

 Stage 1: Readiness and Scope Review

 Stage 1 is about readiness.
-The auditor reviews the management system documentation, confirms the scope, checks the site conditions, and decides whether the organization is prepared for the deeper audit.
+The auditor reviews management system documentation, confirms the scope, checks site conditions, and decides whether the organization is prepared for the deeper Stage 2 audit.

 This is where obvious problems surface early.
-Missing scope definition, major documentation gaps, weak internal-audit history, or no management review can all slow down progression to Stage 2.
+Missing scope definition, major documentation gaps, weak internal-audit history, incomplete management review, unclear processes, or poor record control can all delay progress to Stage 2.

-A poor Stage 1 does not always mean the process is dead.
-It does mean the organization has work to do before certification can move forward cleanly.
+A weak Stage 1 does not always mean the certification process is finished.
+It usually means the organization has work to complete before the main certification audit can move forward cleanly.

 Stage 2: Implementation and Conformity Assessment